 Why Is Magnesium Important?

 Our magnesium levels have dropped by half in the last century due to changes in agriculture and diet.
 Industrial farming has depleted magnesium from soil and the typical American diet contains much less magnesium than that of our forefathers.
-And in fact, the modern American diet with its fat, sugar, salt and protein actually works to speed up the depletion of magnesium from our bodies.
+And in fact, the modern American diet with its fat, sugar, salt and protein actually works to speed up the depletion of

 The Part Calcium Plays In Magnesium Depletion